vdmitriyev/pymultissher/README.md

 ## About

-pymultissher is a simple CLI tool that runs commands on multiple servers at once using SSH.
+pymultissher is a simple CLI tool that runs commands on multiple servers over SSH.

 ## Why "yet another" SSH tool?